RedHatProductSecurity/security-data-guidelines/docs/scanning-vendors.md

 [here](https://redhatproductsecurity.github.io/security-data-guidelines/csaf-vex/).

 ### Product matching using CPEs in CSAF-VEX
-CSAF advisories and VEX data represents products using a `product_name` object.
+CSAF advisories and VEX data represent products using a `product_name` object.
 The `product_name` entry will include a `production_identification_helper` in the form of a CPE.
 Vendors should follow the previous steps to determine a list of potential CPEs that can be used to match to `product_name` entries.
 More information about `product_name` objects can be found [here](https://redhatproductsecurity.github.io/security-data-guidelines/csaf-vex/#product-family-and-product-name-examples)